bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 68°
-- Mostly Cloudy
+- Overcast
-- 94% humidity
+- 95% humidity
-- 8 mph wind
+- 6 mph wind
-- 86% cloud cover
+- 92% cloud cover
 - 51 AQI 🟨
 - 0.02 inches of rain in the past 24 hours
 - 0.09 inches of rain expected in the next 48 hours